s4i/package_own/README.md

 # Purpose

-- When installed from "cargo install", find the folder where the installation package is located.
+- When installed from `cargo install`, find the folder where the installation package is located.

 ## Usage1 (Search own local package)